dilame/instagram-private-api/README.md

 **CookieStorage & CookieFileStorage**

 You can store cookies anywhere you want.
 Cookies are done with [tough-cookie](https://github.com/SalesforceEng/tough-cookie/).
-Simple overview whould be that, `CookieStorage` should have property store which should be child instance of `tough.Store` class.
+Simple overview would be that, `CookieStorage` should have property store, which should be child instance of `tough.Store` class.

 For more info checkout this: